 |

-Bodged work stands out, doesn't last
+Bodged work stands out and doesn't last

 |